 Each of these methods works equally as well so long as there is enough paint on the brush, (more than you may think you'll need) the consistency is not super important but the angle of the brush seems to make all the difference.

-The series 4 Fan Brush is available in two sizes in my online store.
+The series 4 Fan Brush is available in 3 sizes in my online store.

-Remember each brush will behave slightly differently, if you have an older brush with ragged tips it's easy to trim the tips off it to create a sharper shape.
+Remember each brush will behave slightly differently, if you have an older brush, or one with more varied or ragged tips, it's easy to trim the tips off it to create a sharper shape.